 What exactly is the Employee Advocacy

-The definition that best fits what I think it is Employee Advocacy is that of the specialist Susan Emery: Brands that empower employees to support brand objectives, using content and social networks employees themselves.
+The definition that best fits what I think it is Employee Advocacy programs is that of the specialist Susan Emery: Brands that empower employees to support brand objectives, using content and social networks employees themselves.
 If I have mistranslated, Here is the original: brands empowering employees to support the goals of the brand, using content and employee-owned social.

 Why brands should work with programs Employee Advocacy?

-We know that the Employee Advocacy It is the way to more quickly and efficiently boost growth engagement mark.
+We know that the Employee Advocacy programs It is the way to more quickly and efficiently boost growth engagement mark.
 I have spoken many times about the trust status between businesses and consumers.
 Thanks to the annual study Edelman Trust, we know that markets rely on their experts and employees more than anyone in a company.

 Measures or let it run

-All program Employee Advocacy It must be measurable, you have to prove their value and results.
+All program Employee Advocacy programs It must be measurable, you have to prove their value and results.
 Without that the company does not have the necessary resources for investment.

 And here it is worth considering financial and non-financial.
 The former seek to increase revenue or decrease costs, and the latter refers to benefits such as increased productivity, improving operational efficiency and reducing marketing cycle.